KnuckleSecurity/krygeNNN.github.io/_posts/2021-10-9-tryhackme-blue-ctf-writeup.md

 Right now we have %100 access to target system and our session's persistance is solid, lets move on for crediantels and flags.
 <br>

-## Post Exploitation - Capturing the Flags
+## 3-Post Exploitation - Capturing the Flags
 Just like the getsystem command, meterpreter provides `hashdump` command, which brings the system hashes for us.
 ![Window Shadow](/assets/img/posts/tryhackme-blue-ctf-writeup/blue10.jpg){: .shadow .normal}
 <br>